 If you want to learn about Bitcoin Cash mining, network nodes, and the blockchain, check out this article: What is Bitcoin?
 The information can be applied to Bitcoin Cash as well.

 Let’s compare Bitcoin Cash to Bitcoin and see what are the key differences.

 The biggest difference between Bitcoin and Bitcoin Cash is the block size.
-As mentioned earlier, the debate over the block size led directly to the creation of Bitcoin Cash (and Bitcoin SV).
+As mentioned earlier, the debate over the block size led directly to the creation of Bitcoin Cash.
 Nowadays Bitcoin Cash has a block size of 32 MB giving it a capacity of 100-200 TPS (depending on a source).